 What is Cerebras?

-Cerebras is a technology company that specializes in computer chips and platforms designed to support AI usage.
+Cerebras is a technology company that specializes in computer chips and services designed to support AI usage.
 While some AI companies use multiple small chips for AI computing power, Cerebras focuses on creating much larger chips with more processing power.

 collapsed expanded